lissms/innocv/user-crud/README.md

 - Unit testing
 - Validation error message
 - If I work thinking that it’s the beginning of a larger project.
 I might think to use Redux to manage the global state of my application.

+### You can see it running here: https://lissms.github.io/innocv/